ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/server/certificates/read-only-access-level.markdown

 {INFO: }

-When using a certificate with **Security Clearance "User"**, most of the views that pertain to the server (in the menu "Manage Server"), are inaccessible.
+When using a certificate with **Security Clearance "User"**, most of the views that pertain to the server (in the "Manage Server" menu), are inaccessible.

 Note: this is always true for any certificate with security clearance User - even with the **Admin** and **Read/Write** access levels.

-The views that you can access with clearance User are:
+The Manage Server views that can be accessed with a User security clearance are:

 * The [Cluster View](../../../studio/server/cluster/cluster-view), where info about the cluster topology can be viewed.